 We didn’t want to live our entire lives struggling with debt and potentially fighting over money, so we decided to make a plan to pay the debt off — and do it quickly.
 Although we both wanted to be debt-free, this wasn’t an easy decision.
 We knew that we’d have to change our spending habits and make some sacrifices if we were going to get out of debt.

 But we also knew that if we worked really hard at changing our habits, we’d have to make those sacrifices for only a short period of time and that the end result would be worth our efforts.

 Here are the steps that we took to pay off our debt so quickly.

 We started by making a list of all of our fixed expenses that couldn’t be adjusted.
-Those were expenses such as our mortgage payment, Internet, insurance, etc. Then we added our variable expenses such as groceries, gas, entertainment, etc. The goal was to make sure no expense was left out so that we could get a clear picture of where we were at financially.
+Those were expenses such as our mortgage payment, internet and car insurance.
+Then we added our variable expenses such as groceries, gas and entertainment.
+The goal was to make sure no expense was left out so that we could get a clear picture of where we were in our financial lives.

-We didn’t eliminate miscellaneous and entertainment spending, but we did cut it significantly from what we were used to spending.
+We didn’t eliminate miscellaneous and entertainment spending, but we did cut it significantly from what we were used to.

-We also did things like cancel our gym membership and cancel our cable TV.
-Again, this was tough but we knew it would only be for a short period of time if we worked hard at eliminating our debt.
+We also did things like canceling our gym membership and our cable TV.
+Again, this was tough but we knew it would be for just a short period of time if we worked hard at eliminating our debt.

-By combining these three things, we were able to pay off all $52,000 in debt in just 18 months!
-Now that we have freed up hundreds of dollars each month, we used that money to build up a six-month emergency fund and are now putting that extra cash toward paying off our mortgage early.
-In just a few years we’ll be mortgage free as well.
+By doing these three things, we were able to pay off all $52,000 in debt in just 18 months!
+Now that we have freed up hundreds of dollars each month, we used it to build up a six-month emergency fund and are now putting that extra cash toward paying off our mortgage early.
+In just a few years we’ll be mortgage-free as well.